IPC::System::Simple - Run commands simply, with detailed diagnostics

 may not have permission to use it.
 The reason it could not start (as

-) will be provided.
+determined from $!) will be provided.

 The command ran successfully, but returned an exit value we did not expect.
 The value returned is reported.